-Advice From Alumni – Toni M.
+Advice From Alumni – Become a Stylist

 Meet Toni Maccariella!
 Toni is a 2012 graduate of PB Beauty School’s Cosmetology Program and has been working in the industry for 9 years as a stylist.
 Currently, she is a stylist with her own chair at Karoleena Michaels Beauty and Hair Salon and simultaneously going back to school to study Mortuary Science to become a Forensic Cosmetologist!
 I had the opportunity to visit Toni at her salon to see her in action and was able to sit down with her to find out what she’s been up to since graduating.
 She is the definition of a hard-working go-getter and has loads of advice to help future cosmetologists achieve their goals!